FOCUS-At CES 2023, Sony's 'Gran Turismo' flags new entertainment strategy

 The result was “Uncharted,” last year’s release starring "Spider-Man’s" Tom Holland and Mark Wahlberg in a hunt for Magellan’s lost treasure.
 The film delivered $401 million in global ticket sales and became the most-watched film on Netflix when it was released on the streaming service in August.

-Meanwhile, one of Sony Music’s most popular artists, the Puerto Rican rapper Benito Antonio Martínez Ocasio, who performs as “Bad Bunny," will star in “El Muerto,” a film drawn from Sony’s Marvel Universe of characters, due out in 2024.
+Meanwhile, one of the most popular artists distributed by Sony Music, the Puerto Rican rapper Benito Antonio Martínez Ocasio, who performs as “Bad Bunny," will star in “El Muerto,” a film drawn from Sony’s Marvel Universe of characters, due out in 2024.
+Bad Bunny is a Rimas Entertainment artist.

+Sony Music Entertainment CEO Rob Stringer said Yoshida’s “light touch” has proven successful.
+“Quite frankly, the ideas are flying around, and everyone's much, much more comfortable about talking to each other,” Stringer said.

 The movie is based on British racer Jann Mardenborough, who won the 2011 GT Academy Europe at 19 and went on to a podium finish at the 24-Hours of Le Mans in 2013.